jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 The following chart features aren't supported in XlsxWriter:

-* Secondary axes of a different chart type to the main chart type.
 * 3D charts and controls.
 * Bubble, Surface or other chart types not listed in :ref:`chart_class`.